 - I’lam condemns Israel’s monitoring of Palestinian social media accounts, explaining that the Israeli unit “arrest[s] activists under the pretext that their publications through social networks indicate that they may have the ‘intention’ to carry out ‘terrorist attacks.’”
 I’lam erases the context of Palestinian terrorism and ignores Israel’s right to defend itself and its civilians.

-- During the 2014 Gaza War, I’lam signed a July 22 joint written statement to the UNHRC, “condemn[ing] Israel’s unlawful targeting of civilians,” which may “constitute grave violations of international humanitarian law and international criminal law and may amount to war crimes and crimes against humanity.”
-The statement calls on the UNHRC to “[c]ondemn the deliberate, systematic and widespread targeting of Palestinian civilians” and “[e]stablish an independent, international commission of inquiry with the mandate to identify and investigate all violations of international human rights law and international humanitarian law committed within the context of Operation Protective Edge in the Gaza Strip.”
+- During the 2014 Gaza War, I’lam signed a joint written statement to the UNHRC “condemn[ing] Israel’s unlawful targeting of civilians,” which may “constitute grave violations of international humanitarian law and international criminal law and may amount to war crimes and crimes against humanity.”
+The statement called on the UNHRC to “[e]stablish an independent, international commission of inquiry with the mandate to identify and investigate all violations of international human rights law and international humanitarian law committed within the context of Operation Protective Edge in the Gaza Strip.”

-Partners include The Global Network for Defending and Promoting Free Expression, Human Rights Sensitive Media, Wafa Palestinian News & Info Agency, International Federation of Journalists, Mada Palestinian Center for Development & Media Freeedoms, Article 19, Reporters without Borders, Committee to Protect Journalists, TransMedia, Freedom House, International Press Institute, Pen International,
+- Partners include The Global Network for Defending and Promoting Free Expression, Human Rights Responsive Media, Wafa Palestinian News & Info Agency, International Federation of Journalists, Mada Palestinian Center for Development & Media Freedoms, Article 19, Reporters without Borders, Committee to Protect Journalists, TransMedia, Freedom House, International Press Institute, and Pen International.

 - Listed among “Partners & Friends” on Rosa Luxemburg Stiftung.